FPGA Design Fundamentals (FPGA-I)

 - Create a FPGA project with minimal assistance

-Hardware: Students are required to purchase a Nexys 4 DDR Artix-7 FPGA, SKU: 410-292.
-Students should consider purchasing their Nexys 4 DDR Artix-7 FPGA, SKU: 410-292 from Digilent Inc, by applying for an academic discount to receive a substantial savings on this required part.
-Simply go to: https://store.digilentinc.com/ and paste the Nexys information into the search window, add the part to your cart and apply for an individual academic discount.
+Hardware: Students are required to purchase a Nexys A-7: FPGA Trainer Board Recommended for ECE Cirriculum (Nexys A-7, 100T).
+Also required, a USB A to Micro-B Cable.
+Students should consider purchasing their Nexys A-7 FPGA Trainer Board Recommended for ECE Cirriculum (Nexys A-7, 100T) and additional accessory from Digilent Inc, by applying for an academic discount to receive a substantial savings on these required parts.
+Simply go to: https://store.digilentinc.com/ and paste the Nexys information into the search window, add the parts to your cart and apply for an individual academic discount.
 This account is good for 11 months.
 When filling out your application please indicate that you are taking this course at UC San Diego Extension and don't have a UCSD email account.
-You can review Diligent's academic discount process at this link. https://resource.digilentinc.com/verify
+You can review Digilent's academic discount process at this link. https://resource.digilentinc.com/verify

 Course Typically Offered: Online in Fall and Spring.